BOARD OF DIRECTORS

 Co-Founder and Executive Director

-Paige’s incisive skills as a businesswoman, spiritual activist, and yogini inspired her work with the Africa Yoga Project organization.
-In 2007, Paige moved to Africa and co-founded the AYP organization, a movement that empowers the youth and women of Kenya to learn, contribute, and change their lives through the transformative power of yoga.
+Paige’s incisive skills as a businesswoman, spiritual activist, and social entrepreneur inspired her work with the Africa Yoga Project organization.
+In 2007, Paige moved to Africa and co-founded the AYP organization, a movement that empowers the youth of Kenya to learn, contribute, and change their lives through the transformative power of yoga.
 With the support of Baron Baptiste and his community, the AYP organization facilitated the first yoga teacher training in Kenya and now employs local youth to teach full-time in their own communities.
-AYP programs offer free classes to over 3,000 students per week, simultaneously building schools and funding education, critical operations, and environmental endeavors.
+AYP programs offer free classes to over 6,000 students per week, simultaneously building schools and funding education, critical operations, and environmental endeavors.

 Pauline Caballero is the co-founder of Canadian Yoga Franchise, Power Yoga Canada.
 As a mom to two young boys and her focus is using the power of Baptiste Yoga to create change all over the world.
 Currently she holds the position of Chief Operating Officer with the Baptiste Institute and has been involved with Africa Yoga Project since 2009.
 She is interested in supporting AYP in creating a scalable model that supports education and employment through the practice of Baptiste Yoga.
 No stranger to Nairobi you can find Pauline with her family at work supporting AYP the best way they know how - hands on!